OptionalalertIf this is true, the compiler will exclusively use ASCII characters in

 StringOptions.url is the canonical URL and StringOptions.importer is the importer that loaded it.

-If StringOptions.importer isn't passed and StringOptions.url is a file:
+If StringOptions.importer isn't passed and StringOptions.url is a file: URL, the URL is loaded from the

 filesystem by default.
-(You can disable this by passing {canonicalize: url => null}
+(You can disable this by passing {canonicalize: url => null} as StringOptions.importer.)

 If StringOptions.url isn't passed but StringOptions.importer is, the relative URL is passed to StringOptions.importer as-is.